awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2-function-name-changes-and-new-functions.md

 # Geospatial function name changes and new functions in Athena engine version 2<a name="geospatial-functions-list-v2-function-name-changes-and-new-functions"></a>

 This section lists changes in geospatial function names and geospatial functions that are new in Athena engine version 2\.
-For a list of AWS Regions that support Athena engine version 2, see [Athena engine version 2](engine-versions-reference.md#engine-versions-reference-0002)\.

 For information about other changes in Athena engine version 2, see [Athena engine version 2](engine-versions-reference.md#engine-versions-reference-0002)\.

 For information about Athena engine versioning, see [Athena engine versioning](engine-versions.md)\.